Education and Resources

 Fear of Getting It Wrong

-Some clubs hold back because they worry about doing or saying the wrong thing.
-This can lead to inaction instead of inclusion.
+Clubs often hold back because they worry about saying or doing the wrong thing.

 What You Will Learn